-Associate in Applied Science (COMP-AAS)
+(COMP-AAS, GAME-AAS)

-The Computer Programming and Analysis program prepares students for entry-level positions in data processing such as programmer, software specialist, and computer operator.
+The Computer Programming and Analysis degree is available in two areas of emphasis: Computer Programming and Simulation and Game Design.
 By special agreement with the University of West Florida, students with an AAS Degree can continue their studies in a Bachelor of Arts Degree program.
 If a student plans to do so, electives should be chosen carefully with the help of the department head.
 UWF will also require certain additional general education course work for transferees holding the AAS Degree.